-- On discovering a fire that has not yet activated the smoke/heat detectors, go to the closest Manual Fire Alarm Call Point (see Figure 1c) and manually activate the alarm by pressing against the centre of the panel.
-Also, call out to people to ensure that everyone in the vicinity is aware and beginning to take the correct action. - Fire action notices are displayed alongside all Fire Alarm Manual Call Points summarising actions to be taken in the event of a fire (see Figure 6).
-Special action notices for people with mobility impairment are also displayed around both buildings (see Figures 7a and 7b). - A Fire Co-ordinator (see Paragraph 5.5.1 et seq), or a member of UofE Security staff when no Fire Coordinator is apparently available within the building, will telephone 2222 using any building-internal telephone extension at a safe location and ensure that University of Edinburgh Security Officers are aware that there is a building emergency (Note that 2222 calls from IRR link the caller to the University's Security Control Room and not the NHS Lothian's switchboard, which is the situation for the Chancellor's Building and QMRI).
+• On discovering a fire that has not yet activated the smoke/heat detectors, go to the closest Manual Fire Alarm Call Point (see Figure 3c) and manually activate the alarm by pressing against the centre of the panel.
+Also, call out to people to ensure that everyone in the vicinity is aware and beginning to take the correct action.

+- Fire Action Notices are displayed alongside all Fire Alarm Manual Call Points summarising actions to be taken in the event of a fire (see Figure 7a).
+Special action notices for people with mobility impairment are also displayed around both buildings (such as those illustrated at Figure 7b). - An Incident Coordinator (see Paragraph 5.11.1 et seq), or a member of UofE Security staff when no Incident Coordinator is apparently available within the building, will telephone 2222 using any building-internal telephone extension at a safe location and ensure that University of Edinburgh Security Officers are aware that there is a building emergency (Note that 2222 calls from either IRR building links the caller to the University's Security Control Room and not the NHS Lothian's switchboard, which is the situation for the Chancellor's Building and OMRI).
 Update information should be provided by any person actually observing evidence of a fire (e.g. smoke and/or flames, or to report the presence of compressed gas cylinders in an area where fire has broken out) also by making a 2222 call from a safe location.
 The University's Security team will prompt the caller to report the exact location and nature of the emergency, who is calling, and from what extension.
 The University's Security team will then relay that information to SF&RS.
-Describing the nature of the emergency, and confirming that there genuinely is a fire, is extremely important, as it influences the range and quantity of equipment and number of fire-fighters that the emergency services will deploy to the site (see also Paragraph 5.3.10).

-• The correct address to inform the Fire & Rescue Service of a fire-related emergency affecting or threatening the two IRR buildings is:
+Describing the nature of the emergency, and confirming that there genuinely is a fire, is extremely important, as it influences the range and quantity of equipment and number of fire-fighters that the emergency services will deploy to the site (see also Annex B to this Section of the Safety Manual). - The correct address to inform the Fire & Rescue Service of a fire-related emergency affecting or threatening either of the two IRR buildings is:

-The University of Edinburgh

-Institute for Regeneration and Repair

-Edinburgh bioQuarter

-Little France Drive

-EDINBURGH EH16 4UU

-and it is Extremely Important to remember to quote the Full Postcode.
-Any additional relevant information should also be provided Any additional relevant information should also be provided e.g Building name, floor/ level within building, confirmation of incident type, etc (if known).
+The University of Edinburgh Institute for Regeneration and Repair Edinburgh bioQuarter Little France Drive EDINBURGH EH16 4UU and it is Extremely Important to remember to quote the Full Postcode.
+Any additional relevant information should also be provided e.g Building name, floor/ level within building, confirmation of incident type, etc (if known).